Twf Blog

 Pepsi established itself in the market as the drink of the upcoming generation of energetic youth by promoting itself as the brand of modern stars of the day, such as Michael Jackson, Britney Spears, and Shakira.

 With a minimalist design element, Pepsi’s branding is supreme for modern platforms and packaging.
-It’s easy to read and represents the brand’s elements in the most comprehensive way.
+It’s easy to read and represents the brand’s elements most comprehensively.

 Pepsi’s Logo Design: A Penny For Your Thoughts